oroinc/documentation/commerce/user_guide/getting_started/intro_nav_search.rst

 .. contents:: :local:

 Search is the fastest way to find a specific record you need.
-To find a record in OroCRM:
+To find a record in OroCommerce:

 1. Click the search icon at the top of the screen – |IcSearch|.
 2. Type the search key into the text field.